HomeDing/homeding.github.io/elements/log.md

-# Logging Element

-:::excerpt
+---
+title: The Log Element
+id: log
+tags: ["Element"]
+description: Support logging of values into a file in the filesystem.
+excerpt: >
   The LogElement enables storing timestamp based values e.g. from a sensor into a local file to be analyzed or displayed later by the Web UI.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 This enables using sensor values to be displayed in graphs in the Web UI for this element.